 The Texas Family Code section 6.001 says, "On the petition of either party to a marriage, the court may grant a divorce without regard to fault if the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation."

-One potential client told me, “that is clear as mud; what does insupportability really mean?”
+One potential client told me, "That is clear as mud; what does insupportability mean?"

 The most common way to obtain a Texas divorce is to file on the grounds of insupportability, which means "discord or conflict of personalities" that has prevented any "reasonable expectation of reconciliation."

 Most states have laws for granting a no-fault divorce.
 Some states call this ground "irreconcilable differences" or "incompatibility."
-In Texas, our no-fault ground is insupportably.
+In Texas, our no-fault ground is insupportable.